-Four single-family residential homes, associated detached garages, a barn and riding area and misc. other outbuildings exist on the site.
+One single-family residential home, a detached garage, tennis court, and a basketball court exist on the site.

 d.
 Will any structures be demolished?
 If so, what?

 Yes, all of the existing structures on the site will be removed with the project.